2017 Award Recipients

 This award is offered annually to women students enrolled for the PhD at the University of Waikato.

-Tegan Baker - Faculty of Arts and Social Sciences
+Jemma Konig – Faculty of Computing and Mathematical Sciences

 University of Waikato Masters Study Award